DurableDrupal/durabledrupallean/manuscript/C4-devops-ci-cd.md

 # Chapter 4.
 DevOps.
-DevOps.
 Continuous Integration and Continuous Delivery {#chapter-04}

 ## Resources for Server Provisioning and Deployment